 policies for all Ontario's children to acquire the vehicular cycling skills

-by the provincial government to address educational needs despite a government committee
+little has been done by the provincial government to address "cycling-ed" needs.

 In conjunction with the promotion of vehicular cycling education, the